mattbrailsford/umbraco-authu/README.md

 ## Other Considerations

-Whilst Umbraco.OAuth does not enforce a https connection, it is stronly recommended that on your live environment you write a rewrite rule to enforce this for you.
+Whilst Umbraco.OAuth does not enforce a https connection, it is stronly recommended that on your live environment you write a rewrite rule to block any non https traffic.
 You should protected your oauth endpoint and your api controllers.

     <rewrite>
       <rule name="Block non HTTPS traffic" stopProcessing="true">